VeraLoveGis/APPDEV-12245500/README.md

-# APPDEV-12245500
+# Application Development Assignment A

-Application Development Assignment A
+Submitted by 12245500